web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/install_php.md

 - Press Ctrl+W and type `max_execution_time`.
 Then press enter.
 This will go to the place in the file where this variable is set.
 Change it's value to `600`.

 - Press Ctrl+W and type `max_input_vars`.
 Then press enter.
 This will go to the place in the file where this variable is set.
-Change it's value to `3000`.
+Remove the semi-colon (`;`) at the start of the line and change it's value to `3000`.

 - Press Ctrl+W and type `max_input_time`.
 Then press enter.
 This will go to the place in the file where this variable is set.
 Change it's value to `1000`.